 The Morale Dance

 In between learning the dance, we have a plethora of activities planned for the day.
-In the past, we have held talent shows, zumba, competitions, performances by the African Drum Ensemble, Unity Dance Crew, KU Jeeva, and more.
+In the past, we have held talent shows, zumba, competitions, performances by the African Drum Ensemble, Bar Band, Unity Dance Crew, KU Jeeva, and more live performances.
 Each hour holds new activities that keep dancers upbeat and active.
 A lot of the activities correspond with the marathon's theme that year.
 This year's theme is Heroes.

 This is when you see your hard work and fundraising making a difference.
 We have the pleasure of hearing some of our miracle families tell us their stories of triumph and tragedy, sickness and health.
 Parents tell us about hospital visits, diagnoses, and family struggles.
 It reminds us throughout the day of why we are standing.